jmhi9999/Enhanced-Structure-from-Motion/DINOv2_SfM_Proposal.md

 3. Graph-aware optimization for stable scene merging.

 This pipeline provides both a _conceptual_ and _practical_ leap toward unified Transformer-based visual reconstruction.

+Additionally, by replacing the traditional vocabulary-tree retrieval with **DINO CLS–based FAISS Top‑K selection**, the pipeline achieves detector-free scalability and robust pair selection compatible with LoFTR.